sidcraftscode/license-plate-detection/README.md

 - [x] Use OCR to recognize the text on license plates
 - [x] Basic validation for detected license plates
 - [x] Display the vehicle and license plate images with confidence score
-- [x] Export detection results to CSV for further use

 ## License